-The Medical Benefits Chart on the following pages lists the services Univera SeniorChoice Secure (HMO-POS) covers and what you pay out of pocket for each service.
-Part D prescription drug coverage is in Chapter 5.
-The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:
+The Medical Benefits Chart on the following pages lists the services Univera SeniorChoice Access (PPO) covers and what you pay out-of-pocket for each service.
+Part D prescription drug coverage

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - You receive your care from a network provider.
-In most cases, care you receive from an out of network provider will not be covered, unless it is emergent or urgent care or unless your plan or a network provider has given you a referral.
-This means that you will have to pay the provider in full for the services furnished.

-- You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
-Covered services that need approval in advance are marked in the Medical Benefits Chart in bold.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from Univera SeniorChoice Access (PPO). - Covered services that need approval in advance to be covered as in-network services are marked in bold in the Medical Benefits Chart. - You never need approval in advance for out-of-network services from out-ofnetwork providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.